-Many conservators choose to work within museums or heritage institutions, as they're passionate about the preservation of historical objects, artifacts and cultural spaces.
-They play a vital role in educating the public by using their training and knowledge to give valuable collections a new lease of life.
+At the heart of all conservators lies the desire to preserve historical objects, artefacts and cultural spaces.
+Many work within museums and heritage sites and play a vital role in educating the public by using their training and knowledge to give valuable collections a new lease of life.

 But how do you break into this competitive profession?
-We asked three conservation experts for their advice.
+We asked conservation experts for their advice.

 Why choose museum conservation?

-'Conservation is an exciting career that incorporates art, craft, science and technology.
-Conservators have the opportunity to forensically examine objects and make discoveries about materials which add to the understanding of craftsmanship and art history,' says Sandra Smith, head of conservation and technical services at the Victoria and Albert Museum (V&A).
+'Conservation incorporates art, craft, science and technology.
+Conservators have the opportunity to forensically examine objects and make discoveries about materials that add to the understanding of craftsmanship and art history,' says Sandra Smith, head of conservation and technical services at the Victoria and Albert Museum (V&A).
 'When working in conservation never a day goes by without you learning something new about collections and their makers.'

 What skills do I need?